 9. Other Wedding Accessories.
 This is necessary in case you would forget the small details when you’re only left with less than a month or a few weeks to prepare with your wedding which normally includes —

 - bridal accessories (if not included in your bridal package)

-- undergarments for the bride (lingerie, bra, shapewear, camisole, stockings, handkerchief etc)
+- undergarments for the bride (lingerie, bra, shapewear, nipple cover, camisole, stockings, handkerchief, etc)

 - undergarments for the groom (briefs, sando, socks, handkerchief etc)

-10. OTD Wedding Transportation or Gas Allowance.
-This is similar to your expenses during your Prenup, whether you have your own car/van, you will just commute or you will rent one.
+10. On-the-Day (OTD) Wedding Transportation or Gas Allowance.
+This is similar to your expenses during your Prenup whether you have your own car/van, you will just commute or you will rent one.
+This is also called Mobilization fee if not already included in the Out of Town (OOT) Fee.
 But then, you also need to be ready as well in case —

 - you need to shoulder your family’s (and some VIP guests) additional transportation expenses especially if your wedding will be out-of-town or even if it’s within Manila but you are residing from another city, town or province.

 11. On-the-Day (OTD) Wedding Food Allowance.
 You may have a separate budget for your supplier/crew meals depending on the duration of your wedding wherein you either have a crew meals supplier to provide these needs, have given meal allowance as cash instead, you get it from your caterer or hire someone to cook it for you but then you also need to consider that on-the-day of your wedding, you also need to —